ozen/PyOptiX/README.md

 `Context.pop()` instance method pops the context from the stack, so the next context in the stack becomes active.
 You can keep the popped context in a variable, then push it to the stack again using `Context.push()` instance method, making it active.
 The same Context may occur multiple times in the stack.

+### Garbage Collection

+Lifetime of OptiX objects are tied to lifetime of PyOptiX objects.
+When Python objects get garbage collected, OptiX objects are destroyed automatically.

+In OptiX, a context is destroyed along with all other types of objects in it, such as buffers and programs.
+So it's possible in PyOptiX for a wrapper object such as `pyoptix.Buffer` to become invalid because its underlying object was destroyed, but remain accessible.
+This situation is tracked by PyOptiX and operations on invalid wrapper objects result in RuntimeError.
+It is the user's responsibility to use only valid wrapper objects.

+Remember that Python implements reference counting and objects are garbage collected onlu when reference counts is zero.
+The Context Stack holds strong references to Contexts.
+So, a Context would never get garbage collected when it is in the stack.

 ### PTX Generation